davidmoten/rtree/README.md

 See benchmarks below for some of the performance differences.

-In theory the R*-tree is faster to use than the default R-tree but this is not borne out by benchmarks.
-It is interesting to see this as the structure created by the R*-tree algorithms is obiviously much cleaner (see images above).
+In theory the R*-tree is faster to use than the default R-tree but this is not borne out by benchmarks (see below).
+It is interesting to see this as the structure created by the R*-tree algorithms obviously has much less overlap so would need less traversal for searching (see images above).
 Perhaps some performance optimization could be done on this R*-tree implementation so that this clean structure bears fruit performance wise.
 Contributions welcome, just raise an issue or send a PR!

 ###Add items to the R-tree
 When you add an item to the R-tree you need to provide a geometry that represents the 2D physical location or